Letter of Undertaking the Exemption from Taxes for the Exporters

 vii.
 Now fill in the details with respect to the LUT on the form that is given on the screen.

 viii.
-Ensure that the details of the witnesses furnished on the screen are similar to those which are mentioned on the statements on the bank guarantee.
+Ensure that the details of the witnesses furnished on the screen are similar to those mentioned in the statements on the bank guarantee.

-1. Then the user has to fill the place of filing along with the designation and the signature.
-For this, digital signature certificate can be used and it cannot be edited once submitted.
+1. Then, the user has to fill in the place of filing along with the designation and the signature.
+For this, a digital signature certificate can be used, and it cannot be edited once submitted.

-2. The user can submit the form either by using the verification of EVC or Electronic Verification Code or the DSC that is the digital signature certificate.
+2. The user can submit the form either by using the verification of EVC or Electronic Verification Code or the DSC, which is the digital signature certificate.
 For both of these, the application reference number or ARN shall be required.
-Once the formalities are done with an acknowledgment for furnishing the letter of an undertaking can be downloaded by the user.
+Once the formalities are done, the user can download an acknowledgement to furnish the letter of undertaking.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.